scarnett/nx-ng-spring-boot/README.md

 ```

 ## Spring Boot REST API (Server)
-This is a Spring Boot (Java) based application that connects with a database that and exposes some REST endpoints that can be consumed by frontend.
-It supports multiple HTTP REST methods like GET, POST, PUT and DELETE for onc resource - `users`.
+This is a Spring Boot (Java) based application that connects with a database and exposes some REST endpoints which are being consumed by the angular frontend.
+It supports multiple HTTP REST methods like GET, POST, PUT and DELETE for a single resource - `users`.

 `docker-compose.yml`